stevemeier/grabbag/followup/readme.md

 ### How does it work?

-The solution consists of two pieces of software:
+The solution consists of these parts:

 - **followup**